GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 Another way of tweaking the difficulty is to change the [wave size](commands.md#wave-size).

 !!! note "Note"
     Do not crank up this setting to the extreme values!
-It can make the game unplayable if ammo count and the amount of zeds won't match.
+It can make the game unplayable, especially if the ammo count and the amount of zeds won't match.

 	If you happen to change it, at least do it together with [ammo multiplier](commands.md#ammo-multiplier).

+* In the Vanilla HoE game there's `321` zed on waves 9-10;

+* On Precision/HoE+ servers this value is `360`, which is similar to the zed count in a 9-player match;

+* In the Vanilla game with 36mm and the default wave size matches take up to `40-45` mins, while on Precision-servers with 56mm and higher wave size matches last for about `30-35` mins;

+* Based on that, we can tell that the ratio between MaxMonsters and wave size directly affects the match duration;

+* On the Precision servers we went for such an experience that would provide engaging and fun experience, but not too long and exhausting;

+* Thus, you should consider how manual tweaks will affect the flow of the game and how comfortable it's gonna play in a long-term.